markpmlim/Fisheye2Skybox/README.md

 This project attempts to project a single fisheye image as skybox.

-We expect the single fisheye image to be a perfect circular inscribed circle.
+This demo assumes the single fisheye image is a square, centered and it fills the entire inscribed circle.

 Note: The original fragment shader code was posted at weblink 1).